The-code-giant/best-practices/docs/git-tips/rebasing.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

-# Rebasing Strategy
+# Rebase Strategy

 When you work with a team and everyone pushing many codes everyday probably you face so many conflict or even sometimes missing or overriding codes in your codebase.
 There are a lot of different strategy to pick as team to prevent those mentioned issues